wooster0/shifting/README.md

 -----

 Ironically enough, this list is hosted on the proprietary GitHub, a service owned by Microsoft.
-For most people it is nowadays hardly possible to escape *all* of the big tech company services.
-After all, most of us carry a phone around almost always running on either Android or iOS with the need of creating an account and agreeing to policies to get access to basic services we desire.
+For most people it is nowadays hardly possible to "escape" *all* of the big tech company services.
+After all, most of us carry a phone around typically running Android or iOS with the need of creating an account and agreeing to policies to get access to basic services we desire.
 But that doesn't mean we can't do anything at all.
 We can still de-Google/Facebook/Microsoft[<sup>[1]</sup>](#f1) our lives to some degree.
-The types of services listed on the top are the most common and they are starting point of where we should begin to shift.
+The kind of services listed on the top are the most common and they represent the starting point of where we should begin to shift.

 ### Footnotes